 Access to Other Leaders in the Academic Medicine Community

 The AAMC recognizes that the clinical mission is critical and has taken steps to bring together leaders of practice plans and other institutional leaders to support their efforts, and to find ways to transform their institutions to meet the challenges of providing health care as delivery and payment systems are changing.
-The GFP Annual Symposium is held in conjunction with the Council of Teaching Hospitals (COTH), Council of Deans (COD), and Chief Medical Officers Group (CMOG) providing unique opportunities for networking and to explore issues of mutual concern.
+The GFP Annual Spring Meeting is held in conjunction with the Chief Medical Officers Group (CMOG) providing unique opportunities for networking and to explore issues of mutual concern.

 On both the legislative and regulatory side, AAMC staff work to ensure that the voice of academic medicine is heard in Washington.
 Staff also keeps members updated about major legislative and regulatory initiatives through its weekly newsletter, Washington Highlights.
 In addition, members receive access to AAMC listservs that allow for important news and updates to be received directly.
 Webinars are also regularly held to inform and engage members in the latest regulatory items that affect faculty practice plans.